kv-orm/core/README.md

 ### Find

-If a property has been set as `isIndexable` and `isUnique`, you can load an instance by a saved value.
+If a property has been set as a UniqueColumn, you can directly load an instance by a saved value.
 If no results are found, `null` is returned.

 ```typescript
 const foundWilliamShakespeare = await authorRepository.find(